edoardovivo/pyorbital/README.md

 # pyorbital
 Jupyter notebook with widget to plot orbits and play with the parameters.
 There are 3 ways to plot an orbit: from orbit parameters, from position and velocity, and from constants of motion.

+We refer to the text "Fundamentals of Astrodynamics" by Bate, Mueller, and White, for the notation and the definition of the quantities.
+We especially refer to figure 2.3.1 of the text for a visual description of all the parameters.

+The three basis vectors, I,J,K, are the unit vectors of the coordinate system, in this case the Geocentric-Equatorial system.
+Their origin is the center of the Earth.
+I points toward the vernal equinox, K points toward the North Celestial Pole, and J points toward the first point of winter.
+I and J are in the fundamental plane, in this case the equatorial plane, and K is perpendicular to it.
+These coordinates do not rotate with the Earth, but their origin does remain at the Earth’s center as the Earth orbits the Sun.
+The three vectors h, e, and n describe the orbit.
+They share the same origin with the basis vectors.
+The specific angular momentum vector, h, is perpendicular to the orbital plane, the eccentricity vector, e , points toward perigee, and the node vector, n points toward the ascending node.

 ### From Orbital Parameters

 ![From_params](https://github.com/edoardovivo/pyorbital/blob/develop/img/from_params.png)